charlesfrye/charlesfrye.github.io/_posts/2017-08-17-linear-algebra-for-neuroscientists.markdown

 to get our output.
-The result of each multiplication is the component of the firing rate of Neuron 1 that is due to the activity of a single neuron, and the superposition principle lets us add them all up.
+The result of each multiplication is the component of the firing rate of Neuron a that is due to the activity of a single neuron, and the superposition principle lets us add them all up.